 On July 11, 1990, a severe hailstorm hit Denver.

-In 1990, the Limon F3 tornado occurred in the Eastern Plains.
+In 1990, the Limon F3 tornado occurred in the Eastern Plains of Colorado.

 In 1991, Regis College was renamed Regis University.

-In 1992, Colorado voted for the Democratic presidential candidate, marking one of the few times during the post-World War II era when the state did not vote Republican.
+In 1992, Colorado voted for the Democratic candidate in the presidential election, marking an exception in the post-World War II era when it was a reliably Republican state.

 In 1993, despite being an artificially-introduced species, the state declared mountain goats a native species.

-On September 11, 1996, Philip Anschutz sold the combined Southern Pacific and Rio Grande company to the Union Pacific Railroad, creating the largest railroad network in the United States.
+On September 11, 1996, Philip Anschutz sold the combined company to the Union Pacific Railroad, creating the largest railroad network in the United States.

-In 1996, the U.S. Supreme Court ruled in Romer v.
-Evans that preventing protected status based on homosexuality or bisexuality violated the Equal Protection Clause.
+In 1996, in a 6–3 ruling in Romer v.
+Evans, the U.S. Supreme Court found that preventing protected status based upon homosexuality or bisexuality did not satisfy the Equal Protection Clause, effectively overturning Amendment 2.

 In 1999, the Columbine High School massacre occurred, where two gunmen killed 12 students and one teacher before committing suicide.